Bradylus/Minecraft/schematics/README.md

 The auto-shut off system is too slow to prevent insertion of a partial row of items.
 If all ingredients get consumed, the machine will just need to be reset manually to its initial state before the next batch of items.
-However, if it runs out of somw ingredients while crafting, the current item recipe will be invalid.
+However, if it runs out of an ingredient while crafting, the current item recipe will be invalid.
 To resume crafting in such a situation:

 - Flip the lever below the crafter to the "Purge position"
 - Press "Manual Advance" until the machine is in its initial state (3rd, 6th and 9th lamps lit)
 - Flip the lever below the crafter back to the "Normal Operation" position
-- Fill in the missing ingredients (the torches in the back of the machine will be lit for those slots)
+- Fill in the missing ingredients (the pistons at the back of the machine will be retracted for slots with missing ingredients)
 - Press start

 In the top row of redstone lamps, the ones that are lit indicate which slots